 by Kelsey Segren, Sports Information Assistant

-Live statistics and video links will be available on the Whitworth men's soccer schedule.
+Video and live statistics links will be available on the Whitworth women's soccer schedule.